nastys/MEGAHAKUS/README.md

 Thanks to SwigS-27 for the resolution scale address.

 ## Debug mode
+NOTE: Not compatible with DLC pack 2nd+.
-Currently works in handheld mode only unless ``D-pad cursor`` is enabled, and button releases are a bit buggy.
+Currently, button releases are a bit buggy.
 ```
 Joystick (default)/D-pad: move cursor
 L/R/Joystick: hold/push to move faster